 - Make money cooking

-If you’re stuck at home – particularly if you’ve got an extra day off from work during the week – you can make the most of it by de-cluttering.
-Get sorting through cupboards, drawers and shelves, making them tidy, throwing away rubbish and gathering up a good few boxes of things to sell.
+If you’re stuck at home due to snow or if you’ve got an extra day off work during the week, use the time to de-clutter.
+Get sorting through cupboards, drawers and shelves.
+In result, apart from leaving your house tidy, you’ll gather up a good few boxes of things to sell.

 Start a blog